Catechism of the Catholic Church, no. 2370

-Rising estrogen stimulates production of cervical mucus leading up to ovulation
+Rising estrogen stimulates production of cervical mucus leading up to ovulation.
+Becomes watery/ egg-white/ stretchy at peak fertility and ovulation

-Rising progesterone causes an increase of body basal temperature post ovulation
+Rising progesterone causes an increase of body basal temperature post ovulation.
+Signals that successful ovulation has occured

 Cervical mucus-only method developed in the 1950s.